Mark Zuckerberg denies he's running for president

 If you were hoping we'd have a President Zuck someday, apparently it's not in the cards.

-Mark Zuckerberg, Facebook's founder, denied the idea on Tuesday, according to a report by BuzzFeed.
+Mark Zuckerberg, Facebook's co-founder and CEO, denied the idea on Tuesday, according to a report by BuzzFeed.

 "No," Zuckerberg wrote to the website.
 "I'm focused on building our community at Facebook and working on the Chan Zuckerberg Initiative."

-He's referring to the organization he founded with his wife Priscilla Chan, a limited liability company focused on giving away most of the couple's fortune for philanthropic causes.
+He's referring to the organization he co-founded with his wife, Priscilla Chan.
+It's a limited liability company focused on giving away most of the couple's fortune for philanthropic causes.
 A few of the company's lofty goals: curing all diseases in the lifetime of their daughter, Max, and pushing for personalized learning in schools.

 The denial comes after a litany of speculation about his intent to run, including reports by Vanity Fair and the Los Angeles Times.